 ModPagespeedModifyCachingHeaders offIf you’re using nginx, it’s

 pagespeed ModifyCachingHeaders off;Q. Why aren’t my changes showing when I use CloudFlare or another proxy?
-A. When you use CloudFlare or any other similar service, you’ve put a proxy in front of the Varnish proxy.
+A. When you use CloudFlare or any other similar service, you’ve put a proxy in front of the server’s proxy.
 In general this isn’t a bad thing, though it can introduce some network latency (that means your site may run slower because it has to go through multiple layers to get to the content).
 The problem arises when WordPress tries to send the purge request to your domain name and, with a proxy, that means the proxy service and not your website.
-On single-site, you can edit this via the Tools -> Varnish Status page.
+On single-site, you can edit this via the Proxy Cache > Check Caching page.
 On Multisite, you’ll need to add the following to your wp-config.php file:

 localhostas Nginx requires a service control installed for the IP address to work.
-Q. Will you write my cache rules for me?
+Q. What should my cache rules be?
 A. This is a question beyond the support of plugin.
 I do not have the resources available to offer any configuration help.
 Here are some basic gotchas to be aware of:

 - To empty any cached data, the service will need to respect the PURGE command

 - Not all cache services set up PURGE by default

 - When flushing the whole cache, the plugin sends a PURGE command of